Larry Turner (American football)

-High school years
+Early life

 Turner attended Wayne High School (Huber Heights, Ohio) and won three varsity letters in football, and one in wrestling.
 In football, as a senior, he won All-League honors, All-Area honors, and was an All-Southwest District honoree.
 Turner graduated from Wayne High School in 2000.

 Professional career

 At his pro day at Eastern Kentucky, Turner ran a 5.23 40-yard dash and measured 6-1¼ and 295 pounds.

-St. Louis Rams

-Turner was drafted by the St. Louis Rams in the 7th round (238th overall) of the 2004 NFL Draft.
+Turner was selected by the St. Louis Rams in the seventh round (238th overall) of the 2004 NFL draft.
 He played for the Rams for three seasons, playing in 14 games as a rookie, making one start.

 Coaching career

-After he was released by the Rams, he coached offensive line for the Springboro (Ohio) High School Panthers from 2007-2009.
+After he was released by the Rams, he coached offensive line for the Springboro (Ohio) High School Panthers from 2007 to 2009.
 For the 2011 season he was a graduate assistant football coach at Eastern Kentucky University.